neuefische/wd-flipped-classroom-curriculum/sessions/js-dom-and-events/js-dom-and-events.md

 ## Add/remove & toggle classes: `.classList.`

-You can add, remove and toggle classes, e.g. to change the styling of an element.
+You can add, remove, or toggle classes to change the styling of an element.
+For example:

 ```html
 <main data-js="main">